etcd-io/etcd/Documentation/v2/auth_api.md

+---
+title: v2 Auth and Security
+---

 **This is the documentation for etcd2 releases.
 Read [etcd3 doc][v3-docs] for etcd3 releases.**

 [v3-docs]: ../docs.md#documentation

-# v2 Auth and Security

 ## etcd Resources
 There are three types of resources in etcd